Duncanma/Blog/content/Blog/a-letter-to-north-dakota-by-randy-sarafan.md

 ---
 date: 2006-04-21T07:59:00+00:00
-title: A letter to North Dakota by Randy Sarafan&#8230;
+title: A letter to North Dakota by Randy Sarafan...
 type: posts
 ---
 I was browsing around on [Randy's web site](http://www.randywritesletters.com/portfolio/) after reading about an upcoming session of his at Makers Faire (hacking USB keyboards!!), and I found this: [http://www.randywritesletters.com/005.html](http://www.randywritesletters.com/005.html)